playforvoices/web-dev/README.md

-# web-dev
-development environment for Playforvoices.org
+# Development environment for Playforvoices.org